What is Data Analytics?

 Augmented Analytics and Conversational AI

 Augmented analytics and conversational AI revolutionize the data analytics process.
-Augmented analytics, powered by artificial intelligence (AI) and machine learning (ML), streamlines tasks like data preparation, analysis, and visualization while providing insightful recommendations.
+Augmented analytics, powered by artificial intelligence (AI) and machine learning (ML), streamlines tasks like data preparation, analysis, and data visualization while providing insightful recommendations.
 Conversational AI employs natural language processing (NLP) and natural language generation (NLG), facilitating seamless interactions with data analytics through voice, text, or chat.
 These innovations in data analytics tools promise quicker, simpler, and more intelligent analytics for diverse users and applications.
 According to Gartner, augmented analytics will be the dominant driver of new purchases of analytics and business intelligence (BI) platforms by 2024.

-Continuous Intelligence and Real-Time Insights for Dynamic Data Analysis
+1. Continuous Intelligence and Real-Time Insights for Dynamic Data Analysis

-Edge Computing and IoT Devices
+2. Edge Computing and IoT Devices

 Edge computing and IoT devices are technologies that enable and support the distribution of decentralized data analytics.
 Edge computing is the processing and analysis of data at the edge of the network, such as on the devices, sensors, or gateways, rather than on the cloud or the central servers.
-IoT devices are the connected and smart devices that generate and transmit data from various sources and locations, such as the physical objects, environments, or humans.
+IoT devices are connected and smart devices that generate and transmit data from various sources and locations, such as physical objects, environments, or humans.
 Edge computing and IoT devices can enable more scalable, efficient, and reliable data analytics for various applications and domains.
 According to a report by Deloitte Global, the enterprise market for edge computing is expected to grow at 22% in 2023, compared to 4% growth in spending on enterprise networking equipment and 6% on overall enterprise IT for the same year

-Data Democratization and Citizen Data Science
+3. Data Democratization and Citizen Data Science

-Data democratization and citizen data science represent movements that encourage broader and more extensive involvement in data analytics.
+Data democratization and citizen data science represent movements that encourage broader involvement in data analytics.
 Data democratization ensures that data and data analytics are accessible to everyone, irrespective of their roles or backgrounds.
 Citizen data science involves non-experts or non-professionals, like business users or managers, in the creation of data analytics.
 Together, these trends foster a more inclusive, diverse, and collaborative approach to data analytics, accommodating various perspectives and purposes

 Conclusion